-- · to change the fragmentation strategy of a fragmented table, - to define a fragmentation strategy for a nonfragmented table, - · to change a fragmented table to a nonfragmented table, - to add another fragment to an existing fragmented table, - to combine two tables that have identical structures into a single fragmented - · to detach one fragment from a fragmented table and store the rows in a new nonfragmented table.
+- to change the fragmentation strategy of a fragmented table, - to define a fragmentation strategy for a nonfragmented table, - to change a fragmented table to a nonfragmented table, - to add another fragment to an existing fragmented table, - to combine two tables that have identical structures into a single fragmented table, - to drop one or more dbspaces from the list of dbspaces that store interval fragments.

+• to detach one fragment from a fragmented table and store the rows in a new nonfragmented table.